mariojvargas/csg-aks-training/labs/day1-labs/05-kubernetes-ui.md

 ### Accessing The Dashboard UI

-There are multiple ways of accessing Kubernetes dashboard.
-You can access through the kubectl command-line interface using the `kubectl proxy` command, assuming the cluster is running on the local host, or through the master server API.
-We'll be using the AZ CLI, as it provides a secure connection that doesn't expose the UI to the internet.
+There are multiple ways of accessing the Kubernetes dashboard.
+You can access it through the `kubectl` command-line interface using the `kubectl proxy` command, assuming the cluster is running on the local host, or through the master server API.
+We'll be using the AZ CLI, as it provides a secure connection that doesn't expose the UI to the Internet.

-1. Login to Azure using the AZ CLI:
+1. If you're not already logged in, log in to Azure using the AZ CLI:

     ```bash
     $ az login